SUNDAY 18 OCTOBER 2025

 TATHRA UNITING CHURCH

-DJIRRINGANJ LANGUAGE: Creating a living lexicon Ellen Mundy, Marcus Mundy & Michelle Dixon with Alasdair McDonald - 4:30pm - 5:30pm, TATHRA UNITING CHURCH
+DJIRRINGANJ LANGUAGE: Creating a living lexicon Ellen Mundy & Marcus Mundy with Alasdair McDonald - 4:30pm - 5:30pm, TATHRA UNITING CHURCH

 HOW DO WE STOP THE VIOLENCE?